Babcock in talks to buy stake in Avincis - source

-LONDON Engineering services group Babcock (BAB.L) is in exclusive discussions to take a stake in helicopter transport services company Avincis, a source close to the situation said on Sunday.
+LONDON Nov 24 Engineering services group Babcock is in exclusive discussions to take a stake in helicopter transport services company Avincis, a source close to the situation said on Sunday.

 The source said the joint venture would mean Babcock taking a stake in Avincis alongside its two current shareholders.